 The Quickest Light

-With Walter’s dreams compromised, neither Prince Henry’s death nor Bess’s protestations fail to prevent his release from the Tower to begin his difficult journey to get the gold from Guiana– the gold that will, it’s hoped, save his life.
+On his release from the Tower, Walter begin his journey to dig for gold in Guiana – the gold he needs to save his life.
 But in Guiana, Walter’s son, Wat, is killed, and he returns from America with no gold, to face a devastated Bess, and a revengeful King.
-On the eve of his execution, Walter and Bess confront each other for the last time, leading to a rapprochement, or at least an acceptance of the fact that neither would ever have been happy, even if life had been different.
-His friends gather to say their last farewells while the Dean of St Paul’s offers unwanted spiritual comfort.
+On the eve of his execution, Walter and Bess confront each other.
+At last, there’s an acceptance that neither would ever have been happy, even if life had been different.
+His friends gather to say their last farewells.
 James and Cecil at last realise their dream – the death of Sir Walter Ralegh.